mrmorphic/hwio/README.md

  *	SPI support; consider augmenting ShiftIn and ShiftOut to use hardware pins if appropriate
  *	bit functions if they are not already in the go run time
+ *	define a way to model multi-pin capabilities. e.g LCD or MMC on BeagleBone
  *	LCD, particularly HD44780 (lib)
  *	Servo (lib)
  *	Stepper (lib)